jdjakub/phd-thesis/appendix-bl-steps.md

 \hypertarget{bl-steps}{%
 \chapter{BootstrapLab Journey Summary}\label{bl-steps}}

-Here, we provide a succinct reference for the major journey steps in Chapter\ \ref{ch-bl}, along with the requirements, forces and heuristics that we encountered in our experience.
+Here, we provide a succinct reference for the major journey steps in Chapter\ \ref{bl}, along with the requirements, forces and heuristics that we encountered in our experience.

 \paragraph{Choose A Starting Platform.} Select an existing programming system on which to build.